samarman/airbnb-project-rails/README.md

-# Planet Rental App
+# AirPnP

-Welcome to the Planet Rental App!
+Welcome to AirPnP; the Planet Rental App!
 This Rails application is a clone of Airbnb, but with a unique twist: it allows users to rent planets.
 Whether you're an intergalactic traveler or a space enthusiast, this app provides a platform to explore and book your dream planet.

 ## Table of Contents